Amarjot Sandhu

 Amarjot Sandhu was born in Punjab, India.
 He arrived in Canada in 2008 as an international student and went to George Brown College in Toronto.
 He later became a realtor with Royal LePage in Brampton.
 Amarjot Sandhu is the Member of the Provincial Parliament for the riding of Brampton West and the Parliamentary Assistant to the Minister of Infrastructure.
 He was also the Chairman of the Standing Committee on Finance and Economic Affairs from 2019 to 2021.
 He is currently a member of the Standing Committee on Government Agencies and the Standing Committee on Procedure and House Affairs.

 He is the first international student to be elected as a representative to the Legislative Assembly of Ontario.
 He currently resides in his riding of Brampton West with his wife and two kids.

 Early and personal life

 Sandhu came to Canada as an international student and pursued his studies in Ontario.
-Even before immigrating to Canada, Sandhu always had a passion for politics and advocacy.
 As a student in Canada, he founded the International Students’ Federation.
 After graduation, he worked as a computer engineer and a network analyst.
 Later, he worked as a realtor in the community of Brampton before eventually being elected as a MPP.

 Amarjot pursued his education graduating from George Brown College with a post-graduate in wireless networking program.
-It was while studying and working that Amarjot discovered his passion for politics as he aligned himself with conservative ideals and values he decided to volunteer with the party.
 While pursuing his education Amarjot had to work multiple jobs on the side such as, driving a truck and working in a factory.
 Upon completing his education Amarjot worked as a computer engineer, a network analyst, and a realtor for Royal Lepage, before finally being elected as a Member of Provincial Parliament.